kryptokrona/kryptokrona-docs/docs/guides/mining/Pools.md

 Basically, you get paid based on

-- the number of shares you submitted
+- the number of shares you submitted (how good what you're mining with is)
 - and how long you have been mining.